jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (a) investigate the exercise or performance by a local authority of any of its functions, powers, or duties under this Act or regulations under this Act; and
   (b) make recommendations to the local authority on its exercise or performance of those functions, powers, or duties; and (c) investigate the failure or omission by a local authority to exercise or perform any of its functions, powers, or duties under this Act or regulations under this Act; and
-  (d) make recommendations to the local authority on its failure or omission to exercise or perform those functions, powers, or duties; and
+  (d) make recommendations to the local authority on its failure or omission to exercise or perform those functions, powers, or duties.
-  (e) take action under section 25 or section 25A if the local authority's failure or omission to act on a recommendation gives the Minister grounds to take action under one or both of those sections.
+  (e)

 ### 25 Residual powers of Minister for the Environment
 (1) Where any local authority is not exercising or performing any of its functions, powers, or duties under this Act to the extent that the Minister for the Environment considers necessary to achieve the purpose of this Act, the Minister may appoint, on such terms and conditions as the Minister thinks fit, 1 or more persons (including any officer of the public service) to exercise or perform all or any of those functions, powers, or duties in place of the local authority.
-(2) The Minister shall not make an appointment under subsection (1) until— (a) the local authority has been given written notice specifying the reasons why the Minister proposes to make the appointment; and
+(2) The Minister shall not make an appointment under subsection (1) until— (aaa) the Minister has investigated the local authority under section 24A(a) or (c); and (aab) the Minister has made recommendations to the local authority under section 24A(b) or (d); and (a) the local authority has been given written notice specifying the reasons why the Minister proposes to make the appointment; and
   (b) the local authority has a reasonable opportunity to satisfy the Minister that it has not failed to exercise or perform any of its functions, powers, or duties to the extent necessary to achieve the purpose of this Act, and having not succeeded in so satisfying the Minister, has failed to take proper steps within a time specified in the notice (being not less than 20 working days after the date of the notice) to remedy the defaults complained of.
 (3) Any person appointed under subsection (1) to exercise or perform the functions, powers, or duties of a local authority under this Act may do so as if the person were the local authority, and the provisions of this Act shall apply accordingly.
 (4) All costs, charges, and expenses incurred by the Minister for the purposes of this section, or by a person appointed by the Minister under this section in exercising or performing functions, powers, or duties of a local authority, shall be recoverable from the local authority as a debt due to the Crown or may be deducted from any money payable to the local authority by the Crown.

-### 25A Minister may direct preparation of plan, change, or variation
+### 25A Minister may direct preparation of plan, document, change, or variation
 (1) The Minister for the Environment—
   (a) may direct a regional council—
     (i) to prepare a regional plan that addresses a resource management issue relating to a function in section 30; or